JoshATM/Constructing-a-CPU/README.md

 Final (if not close to it) of the logisim-evolution diagram
 ![awdwa](https://github.com/user-attachments/assets/9be805de-51ce-4698-beff-893779eb1d1e)
-(It's not the best quality I know but the code is there for a further analysis)
+(It's not the best quality because it's so zoomed out but the code is there for a further analysis)

 #